 I am a Visiting Researcher at the University of Guadalajara.
 I received a Ph.D.
 (2017) from Cornell University and an MS (2006) in Economics from the University of Guadalajara.
-My work has focused on concepts from Behavioral Economics and Network Theory applied to the analysis of well-being in locations affected by violence.
+My work has focused on concepts from Behavioral Economics and Network Theory applied to the analysis of well-being, risk perception and preferences in locations affected by violence.

 I use experimental, analytical, and computational techniques [methods at the intersection of Machine Learning (ML), NLP (Natural Language Processing), and Econometrics] that can advance our understanding of both the immediate and longer-term behavioral responses of citizens to violent events and their effects on well-being.